taktak-hi/Deep-Learning-Specialization/README.md

    * Be able to apply these algorithms to a variety of image, video, and other 2D or 3D data.

 ### Programming Assignments
-* The assignments for this course are as follows:
 * Convolutional Model: step by step
 * Convolutional model: application
 * Keras Tutorial
 * Residual Networks
 * Car detection with YOLO
 * Art generation with Neural Style Transfer
 * Face Recognition

 ## 5. [**Sequence Models**](https://www.coursera.org/learn/nlp-sequence-models/home/welcome)